orsetii/aeronaut/README.md

-# Aeronaut Command and Control
+# Aeronaut Command and Control GUI

+Make a C++ Api that can feed back serialized data, depending on what they call via a loop function.

+The loop function should take a flag(s), which determines what data is sent back.

 ## TODO